 Successful companies are diversifying their workforce in response to a rapidly changing US labor market.

 In the past few years, there has been a shift in the requirements and expectations for both companies and workers to be successful.
 Organizations are incorporating strategic workforce planning, making staffing a core component of their overall goals.
-Because of the benefits highlighted in this article, and many more, these companies are building teams that include a substantial contingent workforce in addition to (and to compliment) the talent pool represented by their full-time employees.
+Because of the benefits highlighted in this article, and many more, these companies are building teams that include a substantial contingent workforce in addition to (and to complement) the talent pool represented by their full-time employees.

 Will we see a future where contingent workers completely replace full-time employees?
 Probably not, but there is no denying the increasing value these skilled people are adding to the job market.